mo7amedaliEbaid/saudi_interview/interview/data-structures.md

 The cost of design is also reduced if proper algorithms are used.

 - How can we compare between two algorithms written for the same problem?
 - The complexity of an algorithm is a technique that is used to categorise how efficient it is in comparison to other algorithms.
-It focuses on how the size of the data set to be processed affects execution time.
-In computing, the algorithm's computational complexity is critical.
-It is a good idea to categorise algorithms according to how much time or space they take up and to describe how much time or space they take up as a function of input size.
+- It focuses on how the size of the data set to be processed affects execution time.
+In computing,
+- the algorithm's computational complexity is critical.
+It is a good idea to categorise algorithms according to how much time or space
+- they take up and to describe how much time or space they take up as a function of input size.

 - Complexity of Time: The running time of a program as a function of the size of the input is known as time complexity.
 - Complexity of Space: Space complexity examines algorithms based on how much space they require to fulfil their tasks.
-In the early days of computers, space complexity analysis was crucial (when storage space on the computer was limited).
+- In the early days of computers, space complexity analysis was crucial (when storage space on the computer was limited).

 - What is asynchronous programming?
-- Allows tasks to be excuted independntly and concurrently without waiting for each other to complete ,
+- Allows tasks to be executed independently and concurrently without waiting for each other to complete ,
-- It inables a non-blocking operations , allowing a program to continue processing other tasks while waiting for certain operations to finish.
+- It enables a non-blocking operations , allowing a program to continue processing other tasks while waiting for certain operations to finish.

 ## Data Structure
 ![dsc](https://github.com/mo7amedaliEbaid/dart-flutter-interview-questions-preparation/assets/131966482/f5d4b088-7837-4824-b666-5f5ce79d034d)

 ## Difference between linear and non-linear data structures?

 - Linear and non-linear data structures refer to the way data elements are organized, stored, and accessed in a data structure.
-The primary difference lies in the arrangement of elements and the relationships between them.
+- The primary difference lies in the arrangement of elements and the relationships between them.

 #### Linear Data Structures:

-- Definition: In linear data structures, elements are stored in a sequential manner, where each element has a unique predecessor and successor (except for the first and last elements, respectively).
+- Definition: In linear data structures, elements are stored in a sequential manner, where each element has a unique predecessor
+- and successor (except for the first and last elements, respectively).

 ##### Examples: